 When completing the scholarship application, follow these helpful hints:

-- Notify the individual who will be writing your letter of recommendation as early as possible so he or she can be prepared.
+- Notify the individual who will be completing your recommendation as early as possible so he or she can be prepared.

-- Carefully draft your essay—use correct grammar and punctuation, answer questions and address topics concisely, and follow directions regarding essay length.
+- Carefully draft your essay in a Word document.
+Use correct grammar and punctuation, address topics concisely, and follow directions regarding essay length.
 Then, copy and paste your essay in the application.

 - Save your application at any time and return later to continue.

 - Review your online application thoroughly; you cannot change or access it once it is submitted.